miker704/Strife/patches2.md

     - Made some edits to call grid styles.scss.
     - Moved old Server Chat room to deprecated folder.
     - Moved new Server Chat room lvl 2 with server message index to deprecated folder.
+    - Moved new Server Chat room lvl 3 to deprecated folder.